CLIxIndia-Dev/qbank-lite/docs/assessment.md

   - None currently supported

 returns:
-  - `BankNode` JSON object.
+  - `BankNode` object.
 Note that the ID corresponds to the `bank` ID, though the object is slightly different.

 ### AssessmentHierarchiesRootsList